Monetra/mstdlib/cluster/README.md

 - ClusterID     - u64  - Unique cluster state id when a new cluster is brought online.
 This prevents 2 detached clusters using the same nodes and configuration from trying to merge.
-- Servers[]     - list - Linked List of tracked server objects containing the peer node ip address, port, state, statistics and so on.
+- Nodes[]       - list - Linked List of tracked node objects containing the peer node ip address, port, state, statistics and so on.
-- VotedFor      - ptr   - Points to the server voted in the current term if any
+- VotedFor      - ptr   - Points to the node voted in the current term if any
 - ElectionTimer - timer - Timer to try start a new election.
 Reset if node receives a RequestVote